sibradzic/amdgpu-clocks/README.md

 This will load and apply custom states from all `custom-states.card*` files in the current directory.
-Script can also be used with an additional 'restore' parameter that can be used to restore all states to the initial defaults (states before script was executed for the first time).
+Script can also be used with an additional 'restore' parameter that can be used to restore all states to the initial defaults (states before script was executed for the first time), with exception of `pp_power_profile_mode` which will be set to 0.

 ### Making the custom power states persist